hkirk/swtafp-slides/slides/11/actor-1.md

 * Reference/handle to another actor
 * Used to send message through the `ActorSystem`
-    * We never talk directly to an actor
+    * we never talk directly to an actor
 * `ActorSystem` helps communications between actors
-    * Wraps messages in an envelope with metadata
+    * wraps messages in an envelope with metadata
+    * allow location transparency
-    * Allow location transparency  - which actor lives on another machine
+        * actor can lives on another machine

 ----

 #### Getting an `IActorRef`

 1. Create an actor
 ```fsharp
 let myFirstActor = spawn myActorSystem "myFirstActor"
                              (actorOf firstActor)
 ```
 2. Look up the actor via the `ActorPath` - we will see this later

 ----